Volkswagen marks end of an era with production of the last VW Beetle

 "CBS Evening News with Norah O'Donnell" debuts July 15 at 6:30 p.m.
 ET.

-It wasn't just any car that rolled off the assembly line in Puebla, Mexico Wednesday; It was the last of its kind.
+It wasn't just any car that rolled off the assembly line Wednesday in Puebla, Mexico; It was the last of its kind.
 The Beetle is an unlikely automotive classic spanning eight decades with sales totaling more than $23 million.

 Few cars enjoy the amount of affection this one gets.
 There was a time when it was rare to not see a Volkswagen Beetle on the road.
 Now it's rare if you do.